 Yeah.
 I don't have much time for fighting.
 That said, it's tough to stick to my guns on this point when two goalies go at it, because as much as I prefer my hockey games punch-free, I find goalie fights incredibly amusing.

-Jonathan Bernier's been compared to Felix Potvin before.
+compared to Felix Potvin before.
 This will do nothing to discourage those comparisons.

 Good call on his part, too.
 Considering Randy Carlyle's love of facepunchers, winning a fight -- and I'm definitely giving the decision to him after that flurry of rights -- is probably the best way to wrest the starting job away from James Reimer.